barto-ber/Machine-Learning-Projects/README.md

 # ML_bart
 here are my own Machine Learning projects during my study time.
 You will find here the classic projects as well as some more interesting.

+## Web App for classification of fake and true news.
+This is my second end-to-end Machine Learning project using django and deployment on heroku with AWS S3.
+There is a part of data manipulation, cleaning and exploratory analysis as well.
+Data is from kaggle.

 ## Web App for prediction of heart failure.
 This is my first end-to-end Machine Learning project using django and deployment on heroku.
 There is a part of data manipulation, cleaning and exploratory analysis as well.
 Data is well known from kaggle.